null8626/decancer/README.md

 # decancer

-A portable JavaScript module that removes common confusables from strings written in pure [Rust](https://rust-lang.org).
-Available for Node.js, Deno, and the Browser.
+A portable module that removes common confusables from strings without the use of Regexes.
+Available for Rust, Node.js, Deno, and the Browser.

 Pros: